 - Adaptive aids — items necessary to treat, rehabilitate, prevent or compensate for conditions resulting in disability or loss of function.
 Adaptive aids also may be devices enabling a person to perform the activities of daily living or control the environment in which they live.

-- Adjunct supports — individualized and disability-related services, including personal care supports for basic activities of daily living (ADL), instrumental ADL, skilled care and delegated care supports, to:
+- Flexible family support services — individualized and disability-related services, including personal care supports for basic activities of daily living (ADL), instrumental ADL, skilled care and delegated care supports, to:

 - assist a child to participate in child care;